The Language of Medicine

 There are 25,000 unfilled jobs in science, technology engineering and mathematics (STEM) fields in the state, with a projected increase to 50,000 by 2017.
 Eighty percent of such openings are in high-skill STEM and health care positions, according to a 2013 Washington Roundtable report.

 A second cadaver laboratory within Clark’s STEM facility will help address many of these workforce education needs.
 The new space includes two technologically advanced classrooms each about 1,470 square feet and a 737-square-foot cadaver lab with six ventilation tables.
+Thanks to generous donors Steve and Jan Oliva, the lab will be known as the Steve and Jan Oliva Anatomy Lab.

 Second cadaver lab